Your Solar System

 Will my property taxes increase?

-In California, like most other states, your property tax cannot be increased due to a solar system installed and operating.
+In most states your property tax will not increase due to a solar system being installed.

 What happens at the end of the PPA?